oslabs-beta/xkite/README.md

 <details><summary><b>Deploying A Cluster</b></summary>

-After you've made your desired settings using the steps above, you're ready to deploy your xkite configuration.
+After users have made their desired settings using the steps above, they're ready to deploy a xkite configuration.
 Select the "Submit" button in bright green.
 This will engage the following processeses:

-1. xkite communicates with your running Docker daemon on your machine to begin building your containers
+1. xkite communicates with a running Docker daemon on the user's machine to begin building the required containers
-2. Docker will download the images required to run your setup (this may take several minutes if it's your first time running xkite)
+2. Docker will download the images required to run setup (this may take several minutes if it's a user's first time running xkite)
-3. The xkite interface will wait until all of the containers in your configuration are ready such that each connecting data pipeline is active
+3. The xkite interface will wait until all of the containers in a configuration are ready such that each connecting data pipeline is active
-4. The xkite interface will automatically navigate you to the "Metrics" tab where you can begin viewing Kafka metrics relevant to your configuration
+4. The xkite interface will automatically navigate the user to the "Metrics" tab where they can begin viewing Kafka metrics relevant to their configuration

 </details>